asitha-sena/python-ags4/docs/usage.md

 !!! warning

     If the above code throws an exception or returns an empty dictionary, it very likely that the input file is not a valid AGS4 file.
 In such a case, the `AGS4.check_file()` function can be used to validate the file and see whether anything needs to be fixed before trying again.
-Most users will find it easier perform this step using the [command line interface](#command-line-interface) as it will provide a formatted error report that is much easier to read than the python dictionary created by directly calling the function.
+Most users will find it easier to perform this step using the [command line interface](#command-line-interface) as it will provide a formatted error report that is much easier to read than the python dictionary created by directly calling the function.

 All data are imported as text so they cannot be analyzed or plotted immediately.
 You can use the following code to convert all the numerical data in a DataFrame from text to numeric.